How to Close a Texas Business in 8 Steps

 4: Take Care of Employees

 Once assets have been liquidated, it's time for the business to turn to its employees.
 There are a number of steps to take here, and the first is notifying the Texas Workforce Commission.
-This is where the business tells the state that it is closing and will no longer have employees.
+This is how the business informs the state that it's closing and will no longer have employees.

 Once the Texas Workforce Commission has been notified, it's time to tell your employees of the business closing, if you haven't already.
 Make sure all employees are informed of the decision and are paid according to their remaining time with the company.